2023 Most Popular Allied Health Professions Bachelor's Degree Trade Schools in Minnesota

 On average, allied health graduates from St. Cloud State University take out $25,298 in student loans while working on their Bachelor's Degree.

-The in-demand bachelor’s degree programs at Concordia University, Saint Paul helped the school earn the #3 place on this year’s ranking of the most popular allied health professions schools in Minnesota.
+Out of the 8 schools in Minnesota that were part of this year’s ranking, Concordia University, Saint Paul landed the # 3 spot on the list.
 Concordia University, Saint Paul is a medium-sized private not-for-profit school located in the city of Saint Paul.

 Women make up 44% of the allied health majors at the school.